CheessieStew/crispy-potato/README.md

 # Crispy Potato: Village AI Environment
-Environment for testing and competition of AI Agents.
+An environment for testing and competition of AI Agents.

-Crispy Potato -- Unity project with environment for your AI Agents.
+Crispy Potato -- a Unity project with the environment for your AI Agents.
-DefaultVillagerBrain -- Default AI Agent playing the game.
+DefaultVillagerBrain -- a Default AI Agent
 AIProtocol -- a VS project for the .dll that contains the specification of communication between the AI and the Game.

 [Project description (Polish)](./project_description_polish.md)